cu-publichealth/FoodborneML/jamia_2017/official/README.md

 `Official Results.ipynb` contains the reproducible experiments from the paper.
 (To actually be able to run the experiments you need the data, which can be requested from [Tom Effland](mailto:teffland.cs.columbia.edu).)

-`sick_results.csv` and `mult_results.csv` contain the final performance metrcis from `Official Results.ipynb` (These correspond to Tables 1 and 2 in the paper, respectively)
+`sick_results.csv` and `mult_results.csv` contain the final performance metrics from `Official Results.ipynb` (These correspond to Tables 1 and 2 in the paper, respectively)

-`experiments`  contains all of the experiment code, model definitions and the preliminary experiments.
-(Check out the README in that directory for further info)
+`experiments`  contains all of the supporting experiment code, model definitions and the preliminary experiments.
+(Check out the [README](experiments/README.md) in that directory for further info)

 `figures` contains model performance reports from `Official Results`